medic/cht-docs/content/en/running-programs/training.md

 During the training, end users are trained in the following common areas to help improve their skills and delivery:
 * Thematic training - this training focuses on the health program areas of interest, this will vary from one program to another depending on the specific health areas users are expected to support.
 For example, for an MNCH program, users will be trained in ANC, PNC and immunization.
 * Hardware and software training - users are trained on how they can operate an android phone, reboot the hardware, install and reinstall applications and how they can log into the CHT app.
-This training is critical for end users who have never interacted with an smart phone before.
+This training is critical for end users who have never interacted with a smart phone before.
 * CHT tool training - this involves training users on how they can use different CHT tools (SMS, mobile and web applications) to guide them to deliver health care services.
 * Skill development - users are trained on interpersonal communication, listening skills, capacity building skills and how they can promote healthy behaviour change.
 * Behavioural - the users are taught how to build relations in the community and how to work within diverse communities.